Zeynep Sönmez

 Zeynep Sönmez (born 30 April 2002) is a Turkish professional tennis player.
-She has career-high rankings of No. 69 in singles and No. 382 in doubles by the WTA, achieved in 2025.
-Sönmez has won one singles title on the WTA Tour and four singles titles on the ITF Women's Circuit.
-She is currently the No. 1 singles player from Turkey.
+She has a career-high singles ranking of world No. 48, achieved on 13 July 2026, making her the highest-ranked Turkish player in WTA history.
+She is the second Turkish player to reach the top 100 in WTA rankings, after Çağla Büyükakçay.

-Sönmez competes for Turkey in the Billie Jean King Cup, where she has a win/loss record of 5–3 as of February 2025.
+Sönmez has won one singles title on the WTA Tour.
+She also has a best ranking of No. 187 in doubles, achieved in June 2026.
+Sönmez competes for Turkey in the Billie Jean King Cup, where she has a win/loss record of 10–4 as of August 2026.

 Career

 2023: WTA Tour debut, Turkish No. 1

 In June 2023, Sönmez made her WTA Tour debut at the Rosmalen Open in the Netherlands as a qualifier.
-She reached her first WTA 125 final at the Zavarovalnica Sava Ljubljana, but lost to Marina Bassols Ribera in straight sets.
+She reached her first WTA 125 final at the Ljubljana Open, but lost to Marina Bassols Ribera in straight sets.